OutSystems/docs-support/src/enterprise/troubleshooting/env-deploy-controller-twice.md

 * Change the name of the Front-end Server to match the Deployment Controller Hostname,

-## More information

-See the [Configuration Tool Help](http://www.outsystems.com/help/ConfigurationTool/9.0/) for more information.
+See the [Configuration Tool documentation](https://success.outsystems.com/Documentation/11/Reference/Configuration_Tool) for more information on its menus and options.